Baloo4eva/my-personal-site/src/content/work/bloom-box.md

   - CSS
 ---

-<a href="https://temp-conversion-five.vercel.app/"> Temperature conversion</a> is one of my first coding projects where I learned how to utilize tools such as Visual Studio Code, GitHub and Vercel.
-The purpose of this project was to experience first hand first to combine JS, HTML and CSS.
-As well as exploring simple terminal commands, exploring Github and utilizing Vercel to expedite deployment times.
+<a href="https://temp-conversion-five.vercel.app/"> Temperature Conversion </a> was one of my first coding projects where I learned to use tools like Visual Studio Code, GitHub, and Vercel.
+The purpose of this project was to gain hands-on experience combining JavaScript, HTML, and CSS while also exploring basic terminal commands, working with GitHub, and leveraging Vercel to streamline deployment times.